-Dr. Wendy O’Meara is an Associate Professor at Duke University School of Medicine in the Division of Infectious Diseases, visiting professor at Moi University, and the Co-Field Director of Research for AMPATH.
-She has been based full-time in Kenya since 2007.
+Dr. Wendy O’Meara is an Associate Professor at Duke University School of Medicine in the Division of Infectious Diseases, visiting professor at Moi University, and the Deputy Director of the Duke Global Health Institute.
+She spends most of her time in Kenya.

-Dr. O’Meara is also working towards elucidating malaria transmission networks by identifying individual human-to-mosquito and mosquito-human transmission events through leveraging variability in key parasite genes (collaboration with Steve Taylor’s lab).
+Dr. O’Meara’s group is working towards elucidating malaria transmission networks by identifying individual human-to-mosquito and mosquito-human transmission events through leveraging variability in key parasite genes (collaboration with Steve Taylor’s lab).
 By tracking generations of infections from humans to mosquitoes, a clearer understanding of the reservoir of infection will be possible and interventions such as ivermectin and transmission blocking vaccines can be targeted to maximizes their effectiveness.

 Dr. O’Meara also has experience in marrying innovative spatial techniques with epidemiologic outcomes.
 Recent work includes an analysis of health systems factors that contribute to early childhood mortality in sub-Saharan Africa.